 The school board has the authority to make policy rules and regulations pertaining to conduct and dress of students (s.120.13).
 Research has shown that student dress and appearance affect student attitudes and conduct.
 These guidelines are intended to define "appropriate student attire" and personal grooming.
 The purpose is to prevent disruption of the classroom atmosphere, enhance classroom decorum in order to have a positive effect on the educational process and to maintain a safe school environment.
-We assist students in becoming aware of situations about clothing.
 It is not our intention to infringe on individuality, but rather to encourage students to "Dress for Success."
 Classroom teachers, support staff, and administration will assume responsibility for determining acceptable dress.
-Students not following the dress code will be asked to modify their dress to be within the acceptable guidelines or may be provided access to the Purple Purpose Room to obtain appropriate clothing to use for the school day.
+Students not following the dress code will be asked to modify their dress to be within the acceptable guidelines or may be given appropriate clothing to use for the school day.
 If we are unable to accommodate at school, a parent will be contacted and asked to bring acceptable clothing to school.
 The following guidelines, while not all inclusive, will be used by staff in discerning appropriateness of student attire:

-Apparel that makes written or graphic reference to the following topics is strictly prohibited: alcohol, tobacco/nicotine, drugs, violence, weapons, nudity, profanity, vulgarity, gangs, hate speech, pornography, racial or gender slurs, sexual innuendos or discrimination.
-Be aware that even mainstream fashions may contain references to these topics of which students or parents may be unaware.

-- 2. Clothing that does not provide adequate coverage may not be worn, including garments that expose midriffs, cleavage, buttocks, and visible undergarments (waistbands and straps are allowed).
-Spaghetti tanks, halter tops, half-shirts, bare-midriff shirts, see-through or mesh garments will not be allowed. - 3.
-The shoulder area of shirts or tops must be wide enough to prevent unnecessarily revealing the shoulder, cleavage or underarm.
-Tank tops (i.e. "muscle shirts") with open side seams under the arms may not be worn alone.
+- 1. Apparel that makes written or graphic reference to the following topics is strictly prohibited: alcohol, tobacco/nicotine, drugs, violence, weapons, nudity, profanity, vulgarity, gangs, hate speech, pornography, racial or gender slurs, sexual innuendos or discrimination.
+Be aware that even mainstream fashions may contain references to these topics of which students or parents may be unaware. - Clothing that does not provide adequate coverage may not be worn.
+This includes garments that expose cleavage, buttocks, and visible undergarments (waistbands and straps are allowed).
+Halter tops, half-shirts/crop tops, see through or mesh garments are not permitted. - 3.
+"Muscle Shirts" with open side seams under the arms may not be worn.
 Wearing a shirt underneath would be acceptable. - 4.
 Excessively short shorts, dresses or skirts are not permitted; a recommended length would be mid-thigh or longer when standing.
 Holes/tears in jeans may not expose undergarments or buttocks. - 5.
-Clothing normally worn as sleepwear may not be worn to school.
-Slippers are not acceptable school attire. - 6.
-Accessories deemed dangerous and chains attached to wallets may not be worn for safety precautions. - 7.
-State law requires shoes be worn at ALL times in a public building. - 8.
-Religious headwear and headbands may be worn as long as the face and ears are visible to staff Hoodies, hats, caps, visors and sunglasses may not be worn during the school day. - 9.
-Jackets, coats, backpacks and carry bags are to remain in student lockers until the 3:10 dismissal. - 10.
-If a student refuses to maintain their corrected dress code, the student will be sent to the office and their parents contacted.
-Habitual violation of the dress code may result in further disciplinary action.
+Accessories deemed dangerous and chains attached to wallets may not be worn for safety precautions. - 6.
+State law requires shoes be worn at ALL times in a public building. - 7.
+Religious headwear, headbands, baseball hats, beanie style hats and stocking caps may be worn as long as the face and ears are visible to staff and do not interfere with the line of sight for students and staff.
+Hoods on any clothing may not be worn during the school day.
+All headwear follows the same guidelines as number 1 listed above.
+Any headwear deemed a distraction to the learning environment will be removed. - 8.
+Coats & backpacks are to remain in student lockers until the 3:05 dismissal.